-We want to underline here that compared to 'pure' modelfree controllers, e.g., pure RL algorithms, the proposed control has a different goal.
-The available model-free controllers are meant for output or state regulation.
-In the contrary, here we propose to use model-free learning to complement a model-based nonlinear control to estimate the unknown parameters of the model.
-Here the control goal, i.e., state or output trajectory tracking, is handled by the model-based controller.
-The learning algorithm is used to improve the tracking performance of the model-based controller.
-Once the learning algorithm has converged, one can carry on using the nonlinear model-based feedback controller alone, without the need of the learning algorithm.
-Moreover, we believe that this type of controller can converge faster to an optimal performance, comparatively to the pure model-free controller.
-The reason is that the model-free algorithms assume no knowledge about the system, and thus start the search for an optimal control signal from scratch.
-On the other hand, by 'partly' using a model-based controller we are taking advantage of the partial information given by the physics of the system.
+One point worth mentioning at this stage is that comparing to 'pure' model-free controllers, e.g., pure MES or model-free RL algorithms, the proposed control has a different goal.
+The available model-free controllers are meant for output or state regulation, i.e., solving a static optimization problem.
+In contrast, we propose to use model-free learning to complement a model-based nonlinear control to estimate the unknown parameters of the model, which means that the control goal, i.e., state or output trajectory tracking is handled by the model-based controller.
+The learning algorithm is used to improve the tracking performance of the model-based controller, and once the learning algorithm has converged, one can carry on using the nonlinear model-based feedback controller alone, i.e., without the need of the learning algorithm.
+Furthermore, due to the fact that we are merging together a model-based control with a model-free learning algorithm, we believe that this type of controller can converge faster to an optimal performance, comparatively to the pure model-free controller, since by 'partly' using a modelbased controller, we are taking advantage of the partial information given by the physics of the system, whereas the pure model-free algorithms assume no knowledge about the system, and thus start the search for an optimal control signal from scratch.

-A modular design merging model-based control and an extremum seeker has been proposed in Haghi and Ariyur [2011, 2013], Benosman and Atinc [2012, 2013], Atinc and Benosman [2013], Benosman [2014b,a], Xia and Benosman

-[2015].
-In Haghi and Ariyur [2011, 2013], extremum seeking is used to complement a model-based controller, under linearity of the model assumption in Haghi and Ariyur [2011], or under the assumption of linear parametrization of the control in terms of the uncertainties in Haghi and Ariyur [2013].
-The modular design idea of using a modelbased controller with ISS guarantee, complemented with an ES-based module can be found in Atinc and Benosman [2013], Benosman [2014b,a], Xia and Benosman [2015], where the ES was used to estimate the model parameters, and in Benosman and Atinc [2013], Benosman [2015] where feedback gains were tuned using ES algorithms.
+Similar ideas of merging model-based control and MES has been proposed in [14], [15], [16], [17], [6], [18], [10], [11], [12].
+For instance, extremum seeking is used to complement a model-based controller, under the linearity of the model assumption in [14] (in the direct adaptive control setting, where the controllers gains are estimated), or in the indirect adaptive control setting, under the assumption of linear parametrization of the control in terms of the uncertainties in [15].
+The modular design idea of using a modelbased controller with ISS guarantee, complemented with an MESbased module can be found in [6], [18], [10], [11], [12], where the MES was used to estimate the model parameters and in [17], [19], where feedback gains were tuned using MES algorithms.
 The work of this paper falls in this class of ISS-based modular indirect adaptive controllers.
-The difference with other ES-based adaptive controllers is that, due to the ISS modular design we can use any model-free learning algorithm to estimate the model uncertainties, not necessarily extremum seeking-based.
-To emphasize this we show here the performance of the controller when using a type of RL-based learning algorithm.
+The difference with other MES-based adaptive controllers is that, due to the ISS modular design we can use any model-free learning algorithm to estimate the model uncertainties, not necessarily extremum seeking-based.
+To emphasize this we show here the performance of the controller when using a type of RL-based learning algorithm as well.